okanozmen/ReadingIsGood/README.md

 The technologies used in this project are:

-.Net Core Web Api
+.Net Core Web Api,
-MongoDB
+MongoDB,
-HerOku
+HerOku,
-SwaggerUI
+SwaggerUI,
-Microsoft Buit-In Dependency Injection
+Microsoft Buit-In Dependency Injection,
-JWT Bearer Auth
+JWT Bearer Auth,
-Domain Driven Design
+Domain Driven Design,
 AutoMapper